-This test uses a tiny plug that is placed in the baby’s ear.
+This hearing test uses a tiny plug that is placed in the newborn baby’s ear.
 This plug has a microphone that records emissions of the normal ear as a reaction to the sounds.
 If there are no emissions, this shows that the baby is suffering from hearing loss.

 2. Auditory Brainstem Response (ABR)

-This test uses wires that are attached to the baby’s scalp.
+This hearing screening test uses wires that are attached to the newborn baby’s scalp.
 As the baby is sleeping, clicking sounds are made through tiny earphones in the baby’s ears.
 What will be measured is the brain’s response to the sounds.
 This, like OEA, is very painless and can take only a few minutes.

 1. Symptoms of hearing impairment in infants are not visible